Key West Food Tour Spotlight: Petronia Street

 If finger-lick’n chicken is your thing, look no further.
 Firefly has all the uppity class of fine dining without an ounce of pretentiousness.
 This upscale southern bistro slays the genre with items such as skillet mac n’ cheese, jalapeño agave pork rinds, and low-country gumbo.
 If chicken and waffles blows your skirt up, head over for brunch and pair it with one of their creative adult beverages.
 You’ll most likely leave singing “Sweet Home Alabama” with your unavoidable leftovers in hand.

-Blue Macaw may be the newcomer to the neighborhood, but it’s not to be ignored!
+The old Blue Macaw just got new owners!
+If you’re a music appreciator, make sure to catch a live performance at the new RamsHead.
 The menu nods to the latin and caribbean influence that makes up the island.
 The food is as solid as their calypso performer’s steel drum, and the drinks even more so!
-Blue Macaw’s brunch bloody mary from their “Build-Your-Own-Bloody” Bar is a meal on its own.
-Serving up a vodka selection that includes Key West Distilling’s (another stop on the Southernmost Food Tour) Horseradish Vodka, they are home to just about every accoutrements known to the drink from pickled-anything to bacon strips, and would ya look at that hot sauce wall!!!
+Don’t miss their “Build-Your-Own-Bloody” Bar, its a meal on its own.
+Serving up a killer vodka & mixer selection, they are home to just about every accoutrements known to the drink from pickled-anything to bacon strips, and would ya look at that hot sauce wall!!!
 They have quite the collection of domestic and caribbean chili and pepper sauces, so I hope you come ready to turn up the heat.

 5. La Creperie